nogibjj/mo197_joins_agg_sorting/README.md

 In this repo, we demostrate the power of a managed cloud database on Azure Cloud with the `faker` python library

-To flow along Clone this repository or download the script.
+To follow along Clone this repository or download the script.

 Open the script (`utils/data_dump.py`), one request the connection params can be shared safely.